England stage stunning comeback to beat India by 28 runs in first Test

 England stun India in thrilling 28-run victory in first Test in Hyderabad

-England beat India by 28 runs in the first Test in Hyderabad as Hartley takes seven wickets on debut.
+England beat India by 28 runs in the first cricket Test in Hyderabad as Hartley takes seven wickets on debut.

 Ollie Pope and Tom Hartley scripted a remarkable turnaround for England to set up a thrilling 28-run win in the first Test match against India.

-England’s win at the Rajiv Gandhi International Stadium in Hyderabad on Sunday was hailed as one of their “greatest ever” and gives them a 1-0 lead in the five-match series.
+England’s win at the Rajiv Gandhi International Stadium in Hyderabad on Sunday was hailed as one of their “greatest ever” and gives them a 1-0 lead in the five-match cricket series.

 Keep readinglist of 4 items